up arrow to top of page

 Caution Sign on Wall, OSHA Top 10 Violations

-During the National Safety Council 2021 Congress & Expo, OSHA released the results of the Top 10 standards most frequently cited for violations across all industries for which OSHA standards apply.
-OSHA issued over 21,000 citations in its Top 10 categories during 2021.
+During the National Safety Council 2024 Congress & Expo, OSHA released the results of the Top 10 standards most frequently cited for violations across all industries for which OSHA standards apply.
+OSHA issued over 26,000 citations in its Top 10 categories during FY 2024.

-Deputy director of OSHA'S Directorate of Enforcement Programs, Patrick Kapust, notes that the results haven’t changed much over the years.
+The results don't change that much over the years.
 While it may feel like a broken record playing over and over again, it's really an opportunity for employers to change their tune about workplace safety by proactively identifying hazards and training employees to work safely.

 Hazard Sign, Exclamation Point

-Here are the top OSHA standards most often cited for violations during 2021.
-This list doesn’t vary greatly from year to year and this list always includes both Construction (1926) and General Industry (1910) standards.
+Here are the top OSHA standards most often cited for violations for fiscal year 2024, which ended September 30.
+This list always includes both Construction (1926) and General Industry (1910) standards.

 1. Fall Protection 1926.501